-The effective tax rate was 0% in 2011, (28)% in 2010, and (5)% in 2009.
+The effective tax rate was 26% in 2011, (8)% in 2010, and 9% in 2009.
 During 2011, we favorably settled examinations with the Canada Revenue Agency (CRA) for the tax years of 1997 through 2001 that resulted in a \$12 million tax benefit.
-In addition, the 2011 tax rate was favorably impacted by the mix of taxable profits and losses by country.
 The 2010 tax rate was favorably impacted by the release of a \$40 million valuation allowance in the third quarter of 2010 that was no longer required on specific deferred tax assets in NCR's subsidiary in Japan and by the mix of taxable profits and losses by country.
 The 2009 tax rate was favorably impacted by the mix of taxable profits and losses by country.
 We anticipate that our effective tax rate will be approximately 27% in 2012.
-However, changes in profit mix or other events, such as tax audit settlements or changes in our valuation allowances, could impact this anticipated impact the tax provision and cash flows in future periods.
-During 2012, the Company expects to resolve certain Canadian tax matters related to 2003.
-This resolution could have a material impact on the effective tax rate in 2012.
+However, changes in profit mix or other events, such as tax audit settlements or changes in our valuation allowances, could impact this anticipated rate.

 During 2011, the Internal Revenue Service commenced examinations of our 2009 and 2010 income tax returns and Radiant's 2009 income tax return, which are ongoing.
 While we are subject to numerous federal, state and foreign tax audits, we believe that the appropriate reserves exist for issues that might arise from these audits.
-Should these audits be settled, the resulting tax effect could
+Should these audits be settled, the resulting tax effect could impact the tax provision and cash flows in future periods.
+During 2012, the Company expects to resolve certain Canadian tax matters related to 2003.
+This resolution could have a material impact on the effective tax rate in 2012.